ssowri1/SPNavigationDrawerwithTABbar/README.md

 **INSTALLATION**

-- Drag and drop the Configuration folder to your project and initialize it.
+- Drag and drop the Configuration folder into your project and initialize it.
 - Then link the delegate protocol for accessing the delegate methods.
 - let's implement the drawer view object and set delecate to current view controller.
 - show the Navigation drawer (drawerVw.show())